patrickboateng/geolysis/README.md

 analyzing geotechnical results obtained from laboratory and field tests.
-Some of the features implemented include soil classification, standard penetration test analysis (such as SPT $N_{design}$ and SPT N-value corrections),and calculating the allowable bearing capacity of soils from Standard Penetration Test N-values.
+Some of the features implemented include soil classification, standard penetration test analysis (such as SPT $N_{design}$ and SPT N-value corrections), and calculating the allowable bearing capacity of soils from Standard Penetration Test N-values.
 There are more features underway, which include settlement analysis, ultimate bearing capacity analysis, etc.